-Sequestration of carbon as soil organic matter (SOM) through shifts in land use and improvements in land management is seen as having the potential to offset a significant fraction of current greenhouse gas (GHG) emissions (Smith et al., 2008; Paustian et al., 2016), and also as an important stop-gap measure as nations transition to a low carbon economy (Read, 2008).
-A major reason for the prominent position soil carbon sequestration has in national GHG reduction agendas is because of the purported "win-win" situation of mitigating GHG while improving food security through improved soil health and cropland fertility

-(Tiessen et al., 1994).
+Sequestration of carbon as soil organic matter (SOM) through shifts in land use and improvements in land management is seen as having the potential to offset a significant fraction of current greenhouse gas (GHG) emissions (Smith et al., 2008; Paustian et al., 2016) and be part of the necessary negative emission technologies that are increasingly believed to be needed to avoid dangerous levels of climate change (Smith, 2016) and also as an important stop-gap measure as nations transition to a low carbon economy (Read, 2008).
+A major reason for the prominent position soil carbon sequestration has in national GHG reduction agendas is because of the purported "win-win" situation of mitigating GHG while improving food security through improved soil health and cropland fertility (Tiessen et al., 1994; Oldfield et al., 2015).

-What has been mostly lost in the debate is the concept that the much of the biological utility of SOM in agriculture comes not from its accumulation but rather from its decay and subsequent release of nutrients and energy (Albrecht, 1938).
-Janzen (2006) eloquently argued that there may be a trade-off between hoarding and using soil organic carbon (SOC), what he termed "the soil carbon dilemma."
-The argument goes that while sequestering carbon as SOM there are nutrients and energy that must remain non-available to plants and microorganisms in association with this new C because of stoichiometric constraints (Manzoni et al., 2010).
+What has been mostly lost in the debate is the concept that part of the biological utility of SOM in agriculture comes not from its accumulation but rather from its decay and subsequent release of nutrients and energy (Albrecht, 1938).
+Janzen (2006) eloquently argued that there may be a tradeoff between hoarding and using soil organic carbon (SOC), what he termed "the soil carbon dilemma".
+The argument goes that, while sequestering carbon as SOM, there are nutrients and energy that must remain non-available to plants and microorganisms in association with this new C because of stoichiometric constraints (Manzoni et al., 2010).
 These nutrients are only then released upon decomposition of the SOM.
 Some researchers (e.g., Lam et al., 2013; Kirkby et al., 2014) have gone as far as putting a monetary nutrient cost on SOC sequestration.
+This apparent trade-off is admittedly a bit simplistic because there are other longer-term benefits for hoarding SOC, including improved soil structure, increased water-holding capacity and greater potential to buffer against pH changes (Blanco-Canqui et al., 2013).

 At the heart of this argument is the fundamental question of how carbon flow in soils is conceptualized and whether or not microbial physiology needs to be explicitly represented to accurately model SOC dynamics (Allison and Martiny, 2008; Lawrence et al., 2009).
 Microbes and the exoenzymes that they produce are the primary agents of decomposition.
 It would be logical to think that the activity and abundance of microbes and exoenzymes would be critical components of a SOC model, yet many SOC models can successfully simulate C dynamics at coarse scales by only implicitly representing microbial activity as static decay constants (Schimel, 2001).
-While these linear models generally work well, their predictive capacities may be limited (Sanderman et al., 2014) as evidenced by the large range of SOC responses (-70 to +86 Pg C change over the past century) reported for different terrestrial biosphere models by Tian et al. (2015).
-Microbe and enzyme-based SOC models

-25 produce greatly diverging predictions in response to major perturbations as compared to traditional linear models assuming implicit microbial physiology (Allison et al., 2010; Weider et al., 2013; Lange et al., 2015).
+While these linear models generally work well, their predictive capacities may be limited (Sanderman et al., 2014) as evidenced by the large range of SOC responses (-70 to)+86 Pg C change over the past century) reported for different terrestrial biosphere models by Tian et al. (2015).
+Microbe and enzyme-based SOC models produce greatly diverging predictions in response to major perturbations as compared to traditional linear models assuming implicit microbial physiology (Allison et al., 2010; Weider et al., 2013; Lange et al., 2015).

-In addition to the elevated importance of soil microbes in SOC turnover models, there is mounting evidence from biochemical studies that the byproducts of microbial activity (i.e., microbial necromass) are dominant components of the stable SOM pool

-30 (Liang and Balser, 2008; Miltner et al., 2012; Cotrufo et al., 2013, 2015).
+In addition to the elevated importance of soil microbes in SOC turnover models, there is mounting evidence from biochemical studies that the byproducts of microbial activity (i.e., microbial necromass) are dominant components of the stable SOM pool (Liang and Balser, 2008; Miltner et al., 2012; Cotrufo et al., 2013, 2015).
 If soil microbial activity is critical for both the decomposition and stabilization of SOM, then a better understanding of the microbial response to a major perturbation such as changing plant productivity would be critical to assessing the validity of the soil carbon dilemma.